 The Health Protection Surveillance Centre has today been informed that a total of 2 people with Covid-19 have died.

-There has now been a total of 1,740 Covid-19 related deaths in Ireland.
+There have now been a total of 1,717 Covid-19 related deaths in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.

 The Covid-19 Dashboard provides up-to-date information on the key indicators of COVID-19 in the community.

 Dr. Tony Holohan, Chief Medical Officer, Department of Health, said; “Yesterday, more than 183,000 new cases of Covid-19 were reported globally, the most in a single day according to the WHO.

 “In Ireland, in the last 14 days over a third of new confirmed cases are in young people under the age of 35.
 This is not a disease that solely affects older people.
 No one is immune, everyone is responsible for limiting the spread of Covid-19.”

 Dr. Ronan Glynn, Deputy Chief Medical Officer, Department of Health said; “While it is encouraging to see an increase in the number of people wearing face coverings in public places, 41% is a significantly lower uptake when compared to our other recommended behaviours such as hand washing (92%) and physical distancing (91%).
 Face coverings should be worn when it is difficult to maintain physical distancing, for instance in shops and on public transport.”